Document Authentication & Legalization

 Yes, in most cases we can make a certified true copy on your behalf.
 We would require the original document, which we will take to a Canadian Notary Public, who will make the certified true copy.
 The Notary Public will add their signature and seal, as well as a statement that it is a certified true copy of the original document.

-However, Global Affairs Canada does not accept copies of Vital Statistics documents.
-In addition, there are some diplomatic missions that only accept original documents.
 We also recommend that before you have a certified true copy made, you first verify with the recipient abroad that a copy will be acceptable.

 Creating a workform is essential to the process.
 Your workform will provide us with all the details we need to ensure that we perform all the steps you require and in the time frame that suits your needs.
 It also provides us with your contact information and final shipping address.
 You can find the Workforms page here: IDC Workforms